 What should I do if my account got hacked?

 Stay calm.
 This is not the end of the world and we have you covered.
 First of all, you should contact us and inform us that you think your account may have been hacked.
-We will help you out immediately.
+Then, we will help you out immediately.

 Scan your devices.
-A phone, laptop or any other device that you use may need scanning to check for malware, viruses or trojans that might steal the password again.
+A phone, laptop or any other device that you use may need scanning.
+Check it for malware, viruses or trojans that might steal the password again.

 Scan your website.
 Do this especially if you have scripts in your